 - Often branded or naked URL

-- Transparency about destination
+- Transparent about destination

 - Common in citations